11 great off-the-beaten-path places to visit in Japan

 The port of Yokohama

-Although often overlooked as a suburb of Tokyo, Yokohama is really the second largest city in Japan by population and the most populous municipality of Japan.
-It is a major commercial and industrial hub for the Greater Tokyo Area, with a lot of interesting attractions.
+Although often overlooked as a suburb of Tokyo, Yokohama is really the second-largest city in Japan by population and the most populous municipality of Japan.
+It is a major commercial and industrial hub for the Greater Tokyo Area, with many interesting attractions.

-Our experience in Yokohama was a quick but intense one, indeed we joined a Factory Night Cruise, a boat trip through the futuristic industrial port – kind of a cyberpunk trip.
+Our experience in Yokohama was brief but intense.
+We joined a Factory Night Cruise, a boat trip through the futuristic industrial port – kind of a cyberpunk trip.

-There’s, of course, a lot more to see here, and staying in Yokohama one or two nights is definitely worth to explore the best of urban Japan.
+There’s, of course, a lot more to see here, and staying in Yokohama for one or two nights is definitely worth it to explore the best of urban Japan.

 best destinations japan

-Follow us on Social Networks and Subscribe Our Newsletter
+Follow us on Social Networks and Subscribe to Our Newsletter